hausdorff/davidbalbert.github.com/_posts/2014-07-09-beginners-guide-to-ocaml-beginners-guides.md

     core abstractions (*e.g.*, "here's a `for` loop"), and the core library (*e.g.*, "call this to get a `List<T>`), and give you no other context.
-* **A whole section on the runtime.** This is a **HUGE DEAL** because, if you don't have good access to knowledge about how the runtime of your production language works, you are taking a huge risk.
+* **A whole section on the runtime.** A whole section!
+  * This is a **HUGE DEAL** because, if you don't have good access to knowledge about how the runtime of your production language works, you are taking a huge risk.
 Yet, almost no language books actually cover much about the runtime at all!
-This section provides a lot of the knowledge you would need to make this risk manageable.
+  * This section provides a lot of the knowledge you would need to make this risk manageable.
 It is so good, I completely reversed my attitude about OCaml.
 Before, I would never have considered pushing OCaml to production before, whereas now, I feel I understand enough that the risk is plausibly small.
+  * Consider this vs another book that's dear to my heart, Learn You A Haskell.
+It's entertaining, and got me through important things (like monads), but it provides almost no coverage of *how the langauge runs*.
+This is a critical failure!
+It basically relegates Haskell to a fun toy I use in my spare time.
 * **A whole section on tooling to solve important tasks.** Includes things like parsing and lexing, serialization, concurrent libraries, etc.